 Low-Cost Spay-Neuter Program

 Our low-cost spay-neuter program provides assistance to low-income pet guardians.
-Spaying or Neutering your pet reduces the rate of homeless pets in your area and is crucial in New Mexico, where 135,000 pets are abandoned to kill facilities every year.
+Spaying or Neutering your pet reduces the rate of homeless pets in your area and is crucial in New Mexico, the state with the HIGHEST RATE OF PET ABANDONMENT IN AMERICA: where 135,000 pets are abandoned to kill facilities every year.
 Vaccinations reduce the spread of deadly diseases that can damage the health of your neighbors, their pets, and local wildlife.